NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/routing-plans.md

 ---

-You will need to create a routing plan to decide how messages will be sent to your recipients.
+You'll need to create a routing plan to decide how messages will be sent to your recipients.

 Setting up a routing plan can make your messages more effective and sometimes lower messaging costs.